Villanova-AI/villanova_developers/docs/villanova09/docs/reference/local-tips-and-tricks.md

 **A:** You can use the standard Kubernetes commands, e.g. `sudo kubectl exec -it YOUR-POD-NAME -c YOUR-CONTAINER-NAME -- bash` or `sudo kubectl logs YOUR-POD-NAME YOUR-CONTAINER-NAME`.

-**Q: What do I do if Entando doesn't fully initialize?**
+**Q: What do I do if Villanova doesn't fully initialize?**

 **A:** The most common cause is a networking problem.
 See the [Network issues](#network-issues) section below for details.
 If all else fails, reach out to the Entando team on Slack.

 **Q: What do I do if the AppBuilder is lacking its left menu?**

-**A:** The most common cause is a failure of the EntandoApp to initialize.
-This could be caused by networking issues (see the previous point) or configuration issues related to the database, Keycloak, etc. The `appbuilder-menu-bff-deployment` will not be created until the EntandoApp installation is successful, and without that service, the left menu will be unable to load.
+**A:** The most common cause is a failure of the VillanovaApp to initialize.
+This could be caused by networking issues (see the previous point) or configuration issues related to the database, Keycloak, etc. The `appbuilder-menu-bff-deployment` will not be created until the VillanovaApp installation is successful, and without that service, the left menu will be unable to load.

-1. Examine the status of the EntandoApp:
+1. Examine the status of the VillanovaApp:
 ``` bash
 kubectl get EntandoApp
 ```